mariuscaptari/chatapp/README.md

 ### Deployment

-The app has been deplpyed using Google Kubernetes Engine (GKE) and its IP has been made public.
+The app has been deployed using Google Kubernetes Engine (GKE) and its IP has been made public.

 ## How to run